aibozlak/aibozlak/README.md

 - 👋 Hi, I’m @aibozlak (Ali Bozlak)
 - 👀 I like studing on Math in the life.
-- 🌱 I’m currently learning Software (Front-End and Mobile)
+- 🌱 I’m currently learning Software (Front-End)